Connect with others who understand.

 Blood Tests

 Your doctor may also ask for a blood sample.
-No specific markers in the blood indicate PsA, but certain proteins in the blood can point to inflammation and help your doctor make an appropriate diagnosis.
-In particular, your doctor may look for the presence of HLA-B27, a gene that is associated with a higher risk of spinal involvement.
+No specific markers in the blood indicate PsA, but certain proteins can point to inflammation and help your doctor make an appropriate diagnosis.
+In particular, your doctor may look for the presence of HLA-B27, a gene that’s linked with a higher risk of spinal involvement.

 Treating Psoriatic Arthritis Back Pain

-Early diagnosis is important for beginning treatment promptly and preventing long-term, irreversible joint damage.
-PsA treatment aims to manage pain and inflammation and to slow or halt disease progression.
+Early diagnosis is key to starting treatment promptly and preventing irreversible joint damage.
+PsA treatment focuses on managing pain and inflammation while slowing disease progression, which can help ease back pain.

-If you have lasting back pain, talk to a doctor or rheumatologist to help you discover the cause.
-If PsA is causing you pain, certain lifestyle changes and treatments can help.
+If you experience persistent back pain, talk to a doctor or rheumatologist to help identify the cause.
+If PsA is contributing to your pain, a combination of lifestyle changes and treatments may provide relief.

 Talk With Others Who Understand